 Harrison Ford 'in near miss with airliner at California airport'

-Actor Harrison Ford reportedly had a potentially serious run-in with an airliner at a southern California airport.
+Actor Harrison Ford reportedly had a potentially serious run-in with an airliner at an airport in California.

-Air traffic control recordings have Ford asking: "Was that airliner meant to be underneath me?", according to NBC.
+The US news outlet said that air traffic control recordings have Harrison asking: “Was that airliner meant to be underneath me?”

 American Airlines Flight 1456, with 110 passengers and six crew, departed safely for Dallas.

-Federal Aviation Administration (FAA) spokesman Ian Gregor could not confirm that Ford was the pilot of the single-engine Husky, but he said the pilot received and read back the proper landing instructions.
+The Federal Aviation Administration (FAA), which is investigating the incident, could not confirm that Harrison was the pilot of the single-engine Husky, but said the pilot received and read back the proper landing instructions.

+The incident comes after Harrison was injured in 2015 when his vintage plane crashed on a golf course in Los Angeles.

 Join the conversation - comment here